 Abramson Cancer Center of the University of Pennsylvania

-Ultima Vez Modificado: 17 de septiembre del 2010
+Ultima Vez Modificado: 9 de febrero del 2015

 A cancer diagnosis can cause physical, psychological, and financial strain on not only the cancer patient, but the entire family for many years.
 A cancer diagnosis and treatment can overwhelm a family with medical bills and increased insurance costs for years to come.
 At the same time, families may have a loss of income while a parent leaves work for treatment or to care for a child with cancer.
 For childhood cancer survivors or children of a parent with cancer, college may be viewed as a luxury the family cannot afford.
 Fortunately for these teens, there are quite a few organizations offering college scholarships for cancer survivors, siblings, and students with a parent battling cancer or those who have lost a parent to cancer.

 If you are a student who has had a cancer diagnosis, have a parent with a diagnosis, or have lost a parent to cancer, these sites will help you find the resources to pursue your goal of a college education.
 If you know a student in this situation or are perhaps interested in making a contribution to one of these scholarships, check out the resources below.

 FinAid is an award-winning website and a comprehensive source of student financial aid information.
 The site's creator, Mark Kantrowitz, is a testicular cancer survivor and has created a complete listing of scholarship aid available for students affected by cancer.

 The Ped-Onc Resource Center on ACOR (Association of Cancer Online Resources) has a listing of college scholarships for childhood cancer survivors and many other resources for parents and survivors.

 The CHildren's Hospital of Philadelphia maintains a list of scholarship opportunities for cancer survivors.